-The College has facilities for recreation and sports.
-There are a gymnasium, a fitness centre, basketball and volleyball courts, and a play field for football and other events.
+The College has facilities for recreation and sports: a gymnasium, a fitness center, basketball and volleyball courts, and a play field for football and other events.
 A paved circular roadway on campus can be used for jogging or walking exercises.